5T33Z0/OC-Little-Translated/11_Graphics/GPU/GPU-BAR_Size/README.md

 - In `UEFI/Quirks` set `ResizeGpuBars` to `-1` &rarr; Prevents OpenCore from injecting its ReBAR settings into Windows
 - Save your config and reboot
 - Enter BIOS
-- Enanble Resizable BAR in BIOS
+- Enable Resizable BAR in BIOS
 - Save and reboot into macOS

 > **Warning**: